There has been an increase in children drop out from government schools in Albanoor, and the reason is family migration

 “There are around 400 families in our village, but now around 100 families have been leaving, along with their children, and went to cities to earn money.
 There at least they can get food two times per day.
 In the village we are not getting any work, for lack of rain” said Albanoor, a resident.

-No government official or political leader have addressed their problems, say the villagers.
+No government official or political leader has addressed their problems, say the villagers.

 Students of class seven and eight say that around 50 students have left the school and went to cities along with their families.
 But they are not going to school in the cities either.